mlissner/michaeljaylissner.com/content/site-v5-is-go.md

 ![Site v4]({filename}/images/oldsite/v4.png)

-*Other old versionf of the site [still available][old]*
+*Other old versions of the site [still available][old]!*

 ## The improvements

-This new version comes with some big improvements though that I'm quite pleased with:
+This new version comes with some big improvements that I'm quite pleased with:

 1. If you find typoes in a blog post, you can edit them on Github and I can